roystondz/Interoperability-of-EHRs-using-Hyperledger-Fabric-based-Blockchain-Network/README.md

 ### Steps to run the project

 #### Start docker before running the project
-> Should be running during the entire project to ensure Blockchain Transactions
+> Should be running during the entire project to ensure Blockchain Transactions occur properly

 #### 1.Install the Fabric Samples
 > Run this command in BASH Terminal